• Moira McFarlane

 Co Founder & Teacher

-Sarah is passionate about the power of yoga to create, support, and nurture a deeper, meaningful relationship with ourselves, and the world we live in.
+Sarah is deeply passionate about the transformative power of yoga to cultivate a meaningful connection with ourselves and the world around us.

-Sarah has now been practicing and teaching Vinyasa, Yin, and Restorative yoga for over a decade and is an accredited Senior Yoga Teacher with Yoga Alliance Professionals.
-Her teaching and practice is committed to the ancient traditions of yoga and incorporates philosophy, and mantra as well as asana, pranayama and meditation in a practical and accessible way.Sarah’s teaching style is light hearted, allowing space to come as you are, and embrace yoga’s invitation to connect inwards to your abundant, radiant self.
+Over the past decade, Sarah has dedicated herself to both practicing and teaching Vinyasa, Yin, and Restorative Yoga.
+She is an accredited Senior Yoga Teacher with Yoga Alliance Professionals.
+Her teaching is rooted in the ancient traditions of yoga, integrating philosophy, mantra, asana, pranayama, and meditation in a way that is both practical and accessible.

 Teacher